TheCurle/waitress/README.md

         * Access is checked.
 If the user (or anonymous) has access to read this file / repository, then it is returned via octet-stream.
           If the user has no access to this file, then a 403 is returned.
-    * If the coordinate is hosted on a proxied repository, then a redirect occurs to that repository.
+    * If the coordinate is hosted on a proxied repository, then some checks are performed.
+      If it is blacklisted, a 404 is returned.
+      If it (is whitelisted, or not blacklisted), and exists on disk, it is served.
+      Otherwise, it is downloaded from the proxied repo, and cached on disk for future requests..
     * If the coordinate is not hosted on any tracked repository, then a 404 is returned.
 * If there is no valid maven coordinate in the URL, then:
     * Configured locations are checked - for the user dashboard and admin dashboard.